 Suppose the results were positive.
 We reason that if all the members of the randomly selected and large enough sample (the tested dogs) have the trait, then it is very likely that all the members of the population (all dogs) have the trait.
 Thus: we could say that it appears very likely that all dogs have the trait.
 (This likelihood can be estimated, so that we can also sometimes say how likely it is that all members of the population have the trait.)

 This kind of reasoning obviously differs from a deductive argument very substantially.
 It is a method of testing claims about the world, it requires observations, and its conclusion is likely instead of being certain.

 But such reasoning is not unrelated to logic.
 Deductive reasoning is the foundation of these and all other forms of reasoning.
 If one must reason using statistics in this way, one relies upon deductive methods always at some point in one’s arguments.
 There was a conditional at the penultimate step of our reasoning, for example (we said “if all the members of the randomly selected and large enough sample have the trait, then it is very likely that all the members of the population have the trait”).
 Furthermore, the foundations of these methods (the most fundamental descriptions of what these methods are) are given using logic and mathematics.
 Logic, therefore, can be seen as the study of the most fundamental form of reasoning, which will be used in turn by all other forms of reasoning, including scientific and statistical reasoning.

 - Make truth tables to show that the following arguments are valid.
 Circle or highlight the rows of the truth table that show the argument is valid (that is, all the rows where all the premises are true).
-Note that you will need eight rows in the truth table for problems b-d, and sixteen rows in the truth table for problem e.
+Note that you will need eight rows in the truth table for problems d-f, and sixteen rows in the truth table for problems g and h.